tadanoyu/evergreen-blog/src/content/note/the-wave-in-omiyage-is-about-transferring-energy.md

 pubDate: 'Sep 02 2024 08:00:00'
 ---

-‘Omiyage’ means a gift or souvenir in Japanese ([The meaning can change depending on the context](/note/the-meaning-can-change-depending-on-the-context)).
+‘Omiyage’ means a gift or souvenir in Japanese (it can also mean something negative depends on the situation.
+[The meaning can change depending on the context](/note/the-meaning-can-change-depending-on-the-context)).
 This song was written in 2004 by Shoji Kameda as a gift to the taiko community.

 When I think of the ‘wave’ section in Omiyage, it reminds me of a 4x100 relay.
 Not the relay itself but the scene where a runner passes the baton.